Erdogan may approve Finland's NATO bid, 'shock' Sweden - ExBulletin

 Erdogan may approve Finland’s NATO bid, ‘shock’ Sweden

-Turkiye’s president has suggested that his country may approve Finland’s application for NATO membership before taking action against Sweden, while the Turkish government has issued a travel warning for European countries due to anti-Turkish protests and what he called Islamophobia.
+ISTANBUL (AP) Turkey’s president has suggested his country could approve Finland’s NATO membership application before taking action against Sweden, while the Turkish government has issued a travel warning for European countries due to anti-Turkish protests and what he called Islamophobia.

-The travel warning issued on Saturday evening followed protests last weekend outside the Turkish embassy in Sweden, where an anti-Islam activist burned the Koran and pro-Kurdish groups protested against Turkey.
-Events have reinforced Turkey’s refusal so far to ratify Sweden’s NATO candidacy.

-Sweden and Finland have jointly applied to become members of the military alliance, abandoning their long-standing military non-alignment following Russia’s war on Ukraine.
-In a pre-recorded video of an event released on Sunday, President Recep Tayyip Erdogan indicated that Turkey could approve only Finland.

 |